Natural Sciences BSc

 From Europe to Asia, the USA to Australasia, we have many University partners worldwide you can apply to, spanning across some of the most popular destinations for students.

-The optional study abroad year will extend your studies by 12 months.
+This programme offers you the option to spend time abroad as an extra academic year and will extend your studies by 12 months.

-Once you’ve successfully completed your year abroad, you will be awarded the ‘international’ variant in your degree title which demonstrates your added experience to future employers.
+Once you’ve successfully completed your year abroad, you'll be awarded the ‘international’ variant in your degree title which demonstrates your added experience to future employers.

-Find out more at the Study Abroad website.
+Find out more about Study abroad.

 Work placements